edmundmiller/edmundmiller.dev/src/content/post/pixi-bioinformatics.md

 ---
 title: Pixi: A Fresh Approach to Conda Package Management
 description: How to adopt pixi on an HPC cluster near you.
-Simplify your bioinformatics workflow with Pixi today!
+Simplify your bioinformatics workflow today, with Pixi!
 draft: true
 publish: 2024-08-21
 tags: ["bioinformatics", "python"]